acising/KellectAgent-Windows/README.md

 Users can use this tool directly through "PowerShell.exe" or "cmd.exe", and set command parameters as needed.
 We also provide some configuration files, which users can customize according to their needs.

-For more information on the future of KELLCT , see the [Future Work]() section.
+For more information on the future of KELLECT , see the [Future Work]() section.

 ## **Implementation Details**